OnurKader/cls/README.md

 ## Build & Install

+You need to have [NerdFonts](https://nerdfonts.com/) installed on your system to see the icons this program uses.

 To build, run `make` in the `src/` directory.

 To install, run `sudo make install`, it installs in `bin/` and copies to `/usr/local/bin/cls`